zubinchopra/portaldocs/portal-sdk/templates/portalfx-telemetry.md

 {"gitdown": "contents"}

-# Portal Telemetry Overview
+## Portal Telemetry Overview

-Ibiza portal tracks several pieces of information as users navigate through the portal.
+Azue Portal tracks several pieces of information as users navigate through the Portal.
 Extensions do not need to consume any APIs to have this information collected.

 > **Note**: Currently, telemetry is made available to partners through Kusto.
 All Azure employees should have access, if you don't have access ensure you have joined your team's standard access group and it's listed here [http://aka.ms/standardaccess](http://aka.ms/standardaccess).
-If it is not listed then please reach out to [Ibiza Telemetry](mailto:ibiza-telemetry@microsoft.com).
+If it is not listed then please reach out to <a href="mailto:ibiza-telemetry@microsoft.com?subject=Team standard access group not listed">Ibiza Telemetry</a>.

 You can access our Kusto cluster using <a href="https://azportal.kusto.windows.net/AzurePortal" target="_blank" title="Kusto">Kusto Explorer</a> or
 <a href="https://azportal.kusto.windows.net/AzurePortal?web=1" target="_blank" title="KustoWeb">Kusto Web Explorer</a>.